OpenRailAssociation/technical-committee/incubation-process.md

 * **The project has implemented an open governance process so that participation in the project becomes possible.** It is documented how decisions are taken in the project and how people can become committers and maintainers.
 * **There is a public business roadmap so that there is transparency about what drives the project.**
 * **The project's software is used in production so that it is demonstrated that the software is ready for serious use.** It is sufficient if this is only the organization developing the project.
 * **There is clarity about the licensing of the project so that it can be safely used in a compliant way.** To achieve that the project is [REUSE](https://reuse.software) compliant and there is an automatic check which runs the REUSE linter.
-Indicating copyright and license information in headers in each file is the preferred solution but to declare this information with the REUSE toml file can be a valid solution as well.
+This detailed requirements and process are documented [here](project-handbook/reuse.md).
 * **The project requires the [Developer Certificate of Origin (DCO)](https://developercertificate.org/) so that there is clarity about the provenance of contributed code.** The presence of the DCO information is automatically checked so that it is made sure that it is present in all commits.

 ### Process